Secrets

 Machines receive the new value on their next read.

-Rotating a Value
+Rotating a value

 Click Rotate on a secret to generate a new random value server-side.
-You can configure the length and charset.
+You configure the length and charset.

-Automatic Rotation
+Automatic rotation

-From the secrets list, expanding a rotating secret shows the schedule editor.
+Expanding a rotating secret shows the schedule editor.
 You can pause, resume, or change the interval at any time.

 Notes

 Each secret has an optional plaintext note.
 Notes are not encrypted.
-Use them for context about what the secret is for or when it was last rotated externally.
+Use them for context: what the secret is for, who owns rotation, where the upstream credential lives.
+Editing a note does not create a new version.

-Version History
+Version history

 You can restore any previous version.
 Restoring creates a new version entry, so rollbacks are themselves versioned.

-Deleting a Secret
+Deleting a secret

 - Machine access grants are removed immediately